lando/lando/blog/posts/2020-06-02-lando-drupal-contributions.md

 ## Testing Drupal Patches

 Now we are ready to find a Drupal issue.
 Search the issue queue for an `8.x` issue that you want to test.
-Grap the URL of the latest patch and apply it to our `drupal-contributions` environment.
+Grab the URL of the latest patch and apply it to our `drupal-contributions` environment.

 For example if you choose this issue: https://www.drupal.org/project/drupal/issues/2962649, the latest corresponding patch (as of 3 June 2020) is https://www.drupal.org/files/issues/2019-09-12/2962649-10.patch.
 To apply this patch: